-Ramadan is the optimal season for every business to thrive, and the prime way they can reach their goals for the season is by using everlasting Ramadan marketing campaigns ideas.
-This year the holy Islamic month begins in April 2021 and preparations have already started.
+Ramadan is the optimal season for every business to thrive, and the prime way they can reach their goals for the season is by using everlasting Ramadan marketing campaign ideas.
+This year, the holy Islamic month begins in April 2022 and preparations have already started.

 The Competition Is Fierce!
 Are You Ready?

-In addition, if your brand succeeds at creating a memorable campaign once, it can last to the next Ramadan season!
+In addition, if your brand succeeds at creating a memorable campaign once, it can last until the next Ramadan season!
 And if you’re too good, it lasts for years and years ahead.

 The key?
 Catchy, relatable, and emotionally triggering: (Nostalgia, laughter, sadness) campaigns.